guardian/pitch-to/README.md

 ## to deploy

-This requires you to have commandline AWS credetials to the frontend account `./deploy.sh`
+This requires you to have commandline AWS credetials to the frontend account.
+You can get these from [Janus](https://janus.gutools.co.uk/)

+`./deploy.sh`

 ##  dev helper